Emily Hale: Relationship with Eliot

 Eliot recalled first falling in love with Hale in 1912 when he was a graduate student studying philosophy at Harvard, and Eliot declared his love for her shortly before leaving for Europe in 1914; Eliot later said that Hale did not reciprocate his feelings, but he continued to write her and to send her flowers for her theatrical performances after he left.
 However, in June 1915, Eliot married Vivienne Haigh-Wood, and his preserved correspondence with Hale did not materially resume until 1930.
 From 1930 until 1956, Eliot wrote more than a thousand letters to Hale, visiting her in California over the New Year's holidays in 1932–33, before deciding to seek a formal separation from his wife when he returned to England in 1933.
 However, he told Hale he could not seek a divorce because of the strictures of his Anglican faith.

 Hale and Eliot spent the summers from 1935 to 1939 together in Campden, Gloucestershire, as the guests of her aunt and uncle, the Perkinses.
 In 1935, Hale and Eliot visited Burnt Norton, an abandoned manor house in Gloucestershire.
 (Eliot biographers had believed this visit occurred in 1934, but the Eliot-Hale correspondence revealed that the visit occurred in 1935.)
-In a memoir released by Princeton Library in mid-January 2020, Hale said that Eliot had told her that "Burnt Norton" was his love poem to her, an assertion backed up in the Eliot letters themselves.
+In the narrative Hale wrote concerning her relationship with Eliot, released by Princeton University Library in mid-January 2020 alongside the collection of Eliot's correspondence to her, Hale said that Eliot had told her that "Burnt Norton" was his love poem to her, an assertion backed up in the Eliot letters themselves.

 World War II intervened, and Hale and Eliot would not meet again until 1946, by which time Eliot was about to turn 58 and Hale, 55; however, after the death of Vivienne in 1947, Eliot arranged a meeting with Hale at which he told her he no longer could marry her.
 Eliot had told Hale that he would marry her if he could, so she was shocked and saddened when he changed his mind.
 After 1947, they continued to be friends, but their letters and visits were less frequent.

 Eliot's relationship with Hale was said by some biographers to provide Eliot with a model of a silent, ethereal woman and chaste love that could be indefinitely sustained.
 Hale's own feelings for Eliot are largely unknown, partly because Eliot arranged for nearly all of her letters to be burned after he married his much younger secretary, Esmé Valerie Fletcher, in 1957.
 Eliot's last letter to Hale in the Princeton collection was written in 1957.